reyestech/Hashcat/README.md

  ### [Google Docs Link | Hashcat: Password Cracking](https://docs.google.com/document/d/17igSscDJUErcfI_waof9F4CHnfXhgeABef__AKM4daQ/pub)

 ## Description
 Welcome to my CTF Password-cracking project.
-This initiative focuses on the systematic exploration of a password-cracking challenge.
-The primary objective is to offer a detailed, step-by-step exposition of the process involved in identifying and exploiting a hashed password by utilizing diverse cybersecurity tools and methodologies.
+This initiative focuses on systematically exploring a password-cracking challenge.
+The primary objective is to provide a detailed, step-by-step explanation of the process involved in identifying and exploiting a hashed password using various cybersecurity tools and methodologies.
 The challenge underscores essential competencies in ethical hacking, particularly in password security. <br/>

 <h3> Disclaimer  </h3>
-It is important to note that this is for educational purposes only.
+It's essential to note that this is for educational purposes only.
 Unauthorized hacking or cracking of passwords without permission is illegal and unethical. </b>

 <h3> Steps to Solve: </h3>